Nicholas-Abuaku/Nicholas-Abuaku.github.io/README.md

 	<code><img width="50" src="https://github.com/marwin1991/profile-technology-icons/assets/25181517/afcf1c98-544e-41fb-bf44-edba5e62809a" alt="Laravel" title="Laravel"/></code>

 ## Hobbies/Interests
 When I'm not coding I enjoy PC gaming - particularly sim racing and FPS games.
 I also love going out for a drink with friends and exploring new spots.
-Additionally, I model part-time, with my proudest achievement being a recent advertising campaing with Klarna and Apple
+Additionally, I model part-time, with my proudest achievement being a recent advertising campaign with Klarna and Apple